taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 );
 ~~~~~~~~

-- you dispatch the action directly without an action creator
-- when you start your application, it shoudl still work, but nothing happens when archiving a story
-- the archived stories are not used yet in the component tree
+Now you dispatch the action directly without an action creator.
+When you start your application, it shoudl still work, but nothing happens when archiving a story.
+The archived stories are not yet evaluated in the component tree.

 ## Part 9: First Selector

-- you can use both substates, `storyState` and `archiveState` to compute the not lsit of stories that are not dismissed
-- the deriving of those properties can happen in a selector

-- create your first selector that only returns the part of the stories that is not archived
+You can use both substates, `storyState` and `archiveState` to derive the lsit of stories that are not archiveed.
+The deriving of those properties can happen in a selector.
+You can create your first selector that only returns the part of the stories that is not archived.

 {title="src/selectors/story.js",lang="javascript"}
 ~~~~~~~~